 For imaging objects in the solar system, non-sidereal telescope tracking might be preferred.
 Initial tests of the implementation and accuracy of this mode at slow (a few arcsec per hour) and fast (hundreds of arcsec per hour) rates have been carried out.
-Initial analyses indicate that the telescope seems to be correctly interpolating ephemerides in order to point and then tracking at the correct nonsidereal rates; however, we have not yet quantified any errors on the pointing and tracking.
+The telescope correctly interpolates ephemerides in order to point, but tracking at the correct non-sidereal rates has not yet been commissioned.
+We have not yet quantified any errors on the pointing.
 Any non-sidereal tracking proposals are considered shared risk.